jwinkler2083233/blackjack-backtest/README.md

 * a formula to determine when to doubledown -- it currently tests at a 3-2 win ratio
 * a formula to determine when to split -- it currently tests at a 8-7 win ratio

 Some other assumptions in this testing framework:  I'm using a pseudo-random generator to shuffle the cards, so the card distribution is very randomized.
-When there is less than 52 cards remaining in the shoe, the cards are re-shuffled.
+When there are less than 52 cards remaining in the shoe, the cards are re-shuffled.

 A few interesting observations: